questionstorer/GCP_template/Documentation/Video Intelligence API.md

 - Use video intelligence API as a Cloud Function

 - Use video intelligence API to process video in Compute Engine or App Engine

+- Analyze Accenture uploaded to MediaExchange and analyze video labels to enable better label classification for search engine.

 -